Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 ## Delete a product

 You can delete products that are no longer needed by moving them to the recycle bin.
-Products in the recycle bin can still be restored or archived but they also can be finally deleted.
+Products in the recycle bin can still be restored or archived but they also can be permanently deleted.

 #### Prerequisites